Constantin-E-T/yt__downloader/README.md

 cp .env.example .env
 ```

 Optional: duplicate `backend/.env` and `backend/.env.production` from the provided templates in the repo, then set API keys (OpenAI/Anthropic) and database credentials.
+__New__: `CORS_ALLOWED_ORIGINS` accepts a comma-separated list so you can whitelist additional frontends without editing code.
+Defaults cover local dev plus `https://transcriptai.serverplus.org`.

 ### 2. Bring up Postgres